 Zack Smith is the Assistant Director of Imagine, as well as on the faculty as a Music Theory, Saxophone, and Piano Instructor.
 He has a Bachelor’s of Music from the University of Oklahoma, and is currently working on his Master’s in Music Theory.
 He is a member of the local band, Valouch and the Hooch, switching between saxophone, bass guitar, and piano.

-Zack has 12 years’ experience teaching saxophone and received the Provost’s Certificate of Distinction for Outstanding Graduate Assistant Teaching in 2015-2016 for music theory.
+Zack has taught saxophone for 12 years and received the Provost’s Certificate of Distinction for Outstanding Graduate Assistant Teaching in 2015-2016 for music theory.
 He stresses the importance of creativity in the learning process, the importance of lifelong learning, and the importance of naps.